-Education administrators manage personnel development programs and determine who needs training, what skills need to be improved, and how a training program can be designed and executed.
-They direct the development of learning objectives and lesson plans, and they oversee all aspects of instructional programs from designing course content to actual training implementation.Explore this career outside the military
+Education administrators manage personnel development programs and determine training requirements, including program design and execution.
+They direct the development of learning objectives and lesson plans and oversee all aspects of instructional programs from designing course content to training implementation.Explore this career outside the military

 Education administrators work in offices and classroom training facilities.
 Those directing physical training work in gyms or outdoor settings.